-DoD guidance requires inclusion of at least 1 alternative that can provide unlimited use/unrestricted exposure upon completion of the remedial action.
-Although UU/UE would result through implementation of the excavation and sifting alternative, this alternative is costly, over \$28 million, may be difficult to implement, and risks adversely affecting the environment.
+DOD guidance requires inclusion of at least one alternative that can provide unlimited use/unrestricted exposure upon completion of the remedial action.
+Although UU/UE would result through implementation of the excavation and sifting alternative, this alternative is costly, near \$7 million, may be difficult to implement, and risks impacting the environment negatively.
 Moreover, excavation and sifting may have adverse impacts to the Trail of Tears.
-Though it would include restoration, this may impact the historical accuracy of the trail.
+Though it would include restoration, that may impact the historical accuracy of the trail.
+Suspected UXO would be removed and disposed of on-site using demolition procedures and in accordance with site ARAR 40 CFR 264.601 (Miscellaneous Treatment Units).
+MD would be assessed and determined to be MDAS prior to release from DoD control in accordance with DESR 6055-09.

 No educational awareness or five-year reviews would be needed for this alternative because of the removal of subsurface MEC.
-Suspected UXO would be removed and disposed of on-site using demolition procedures and in accordance with site ARAR 40 CFR 264.601 (Miscellaneous Treatment Units).
-MD will be assessed and determined to be MDAS prior to release from DoD control in accordance with DESR 6055-09.
-No educational awareness or five-year reviews would be needed for this alternative because of the removal of subsurface MEC Alternative 5 provides overall protection of human health and the environment.
+Alternative 5 provides overall protection of human health and the environment.